auth0/docs/articles/best-practices/rules.md

 ## Environment

-Rules execute as a series of called JavaScript functions, in an instance of a [Webtask container](https://www.webtask.io/docs/containers).
-As part of this, a specific environment is provided together with a number of artifacts supplied by both Webtask, and the Auth0 platform.
+Rules execute as a series of called JavaScript functions, in an instance of an Auth0 serverless web task __container__.
+As part of this a specific environment is provided, together with a number of artifacts supplied by both the container and the Auth0 authentication server (a.k.a. your Auth0 tenant) itself.

 ### `npm` modules

-Webtask containers can make use of a wide range of [`npm`](https://www.npmjs.com/) modules; npm modules not only reduce the overall size of rule code implementation, but also provide access to a wide range of pre-built functionality.
+Auth0 serverless web task containers can make use of a wide range of [`npm`](https://www.npmjs.com/) modules; npm modules not only reduce the overall size of rule code implementation, but also provide access to a wide range of pre-built functionality.

 By default, a large list of publicly available npm modules are [supported out-of-the-box](https://auth0-extensions.github.io/canirequire/).
 This list has been compiled and vetted for any potential security concerns.
 If you require an npm module that is not supported out-of-the-box, then a request can be made via the [Auth0 support](https://support.auth0.com/) portal or via your Auth0 representative.
 Auth0 will evaluate your request to determine suitability.
 There is currently no support in Auth0 for the use of npm modules from private repositories.